rigtorp/SPSCQueue/README.md

 single reader thread can perform dequeue operations.
 Any other usage is invalid.

+### Template parameters

+- `T`.
+Type of element the queue will hold.

+### Member funtions

 ```cpp
 SPSCQueue<T>(size_t capacity);
 ```

 Create a `SPSCqueue` holding items of type `T` with capacity `capacity`.
+Capacity need to be greater than 2.

 ```cpp
 void emplace(Args &&... args);
 ```

 Enqueue an item using inplace construction.
 Blocks if queue is full.

 ```cpp
 bool try_emplace(Args &&... args);